Huskers Land in Final Six for 2027 4‑Star Cornerback

 In this story:

-Across two varsity seasons, he appeared in 21 games and totaled 51 tackles, posting identical 2.4 stops per game as both a junior and sophomore.
-He recorded 22 tackles with 19 solos during the 2025–26 campaign, following a 29‑tackle effort the year before that included nine assists and one tackle for loss.
+Across two varsity seasons, Williams has appeared in 21 games and totaled 51 tackles, posting identical 2.4 stops per game as both a junior and sophomore.
+He recorded 22 tackles with 19 solos during the 2025 campaign, following a 29‑tackle effort the year before that included nine assists and one tackle for loss.

-Williams proved to be a disruptive presence in coverage, collecting four interceptions.
-He added 26 pass breakups across that span, including 12 as a junior and 14 as a sophomore, showcasing his instincts and ball‑tracking ability.
-Although he didn’t record any forced fumbles or blocked kicks, his consistency in creating incompletions and limiting passing windows stands out early in his high‑school career.
+Williams has proved to be a disruptive presence in coverage, recording four interceptions and 26 pass breakups, including 12 PBUs as a junior and 14 as a sophomore.
+Although he has yet to record any forced fumbles or blocked kicks, his consistency in creating incompletions and limiting passing windows stands out.

 NEWS: 4-star CB Bryce Williams is down to 6 schools.
 He talks his favorites, when he could commit and what will help one school move to the top.